Huntsman Rejects Takeover Offers

-Huntsman Corp. has ended talks with all parties that have offered to buy the chemical company, saying that "none of the proposals were in the best interests of the shareholders."
+Huntsman Corp. has ended talks with all parties that have offered to purchase the chemical company, saying that "none of the proposals were in the best interests of the shareholders."

 On Jan.
 31, the day that published reports indicated Huntsman was entertaining offers from private equity firm Apollo Management, Huntsman's stock price jumped 11% to $21.62.
 Later that day, the company acknowledged it was discussing proposals that were presented late last year by unnamed suitors.

-Huntsman had an initial public offering (IPO) about a year ago at $23 per share.
+Huntsman had an initial public offering about a year ago at $23 per share.
 The firm's stock got off to a fast start, hitting a high of $30 in less than a month.
-However, its shares have floundered since Hurricanes Katrina and Rita hit the Gulf Coast and slipped to a low of $16.50 in September.
+However, its shares floundered and slipped to a low of $16.50 in September after Hurricanes Katrina and Rita hit the Gulf Coast.

 Jon M. Huntsman, the company's founder and chairman, says the recent offers are unsatisfactory.
 "While the last proposals were above the price of our IPO last year, I believe they were not adequate, particularly in light of the risks, uncertainties, and extended timing of the proposed transactions," he says.